 IT Collaboration Services has an account with Atlassian (vendor for this wiki) for a hosted Distributed Version Control System (DVCS) called Bitbucket.
-This is a hosted code management system in the cloud and supports both Git and Mercurial.
+This is a hosted code management system in the cloud and supports Git.

 You can use your Google email address and password to access the system - once IT creates a repository for you.
 Enter a request by emailing [email protected] and provide the following information in your email: